mwadman/mwadman.github.io/_posts/2018-09-16-Ansible-Firewalld-Module-On-Ubuntu.markdown

 # Investigation

 After a quick google search, I found some [other](https://github.com/ansible/ansible/issues/24855) [people](https://github.com/ansible/ansible-modules-extras/issues/1282) have run into this as well.
-Although there were some fixed noted in the above issues, none of them sat well with me as they required installing extra packages.
+Although there were some fixes noted in the above issues, none of them sat well with me as they required installing extra packages.

 There has to be a better way right?